 2. Or Pay for 3 and Get Your 4th Night Free With Citi Prestige

-And with the Citi Prestige, you can get the 4th night free on paid hotel stays of 4+ consecutive nights booked through the Citi Travel concierge.
+And with the Citi Prestige, you can get the 4th night free, based on the average nightly cost of your stay, on paid hotel stays of 4+ consecutive nights booked through the Citi Travel concierge.
 So you could use Hyatt points for a few nights, pay for 3 extra nights, and then get the 4th free!
-I’ve written a review of the Citi Prestige card here.

 3. You’ll Really Earn 85,000 Chase Ultimate Rewards Points!